Are you thinking of exploring a career as an accountant? Or perhaps you’re thinking of hiring one?

 Forensic Accountant, Houlihan Valuation Advisors

-Forensic accounting work is interesting and challenging.
-It’s also interesting to hear what people “think” I do.
+It’s interesting to hear what people “think” I do.
 I remember telling people I was a CPA.
 The typical response to that was, “Oh, so you do taxes?”

 Well, for me, that was not true and I would explain what I did.
 When I became a CFE and CFF, I remember telling people I was a forensic CPA.
 I remember once getting a response that was, “Oh, so you do taxes for dead people?”
 Yeah, that’s not right either.